What are birth defects?

 Alcohol is the most commonly used drug that causes birth defects.
 Fetal alcohol syndrome is a term used to describe the typical birth defects caused by the pregnant person's alcohol use:

 - Developmental delay.

 - Abnormalities of facial features.

 Another environmental factor that can cause birth defects is uterine constraint.
-The fetus grows in the mother’s uterus and is surrounded by amniotic fluid (similar to being suspended in a bag of water) that cushions it from excessive pressure.
+The fetus grows in the uterus and is surrounded by amniotic fluid (similar to being suspended in a bag of water) that cushions it from excessive pressure.
 If the sack of fibers that holds the fluid breaks, bands of fibers from the torn sack can press on the fetus and cause amniotic band syndrome (which can result in partial contraction of or amputation of an arm or leg).
-An inadequate amount of amniotic fluid can cause excessive pressure on the entire baby, causing pulmonary hypoplasia (lack of development of the lungs).
+An inadequate amount of amniotic fluid can cause excessive pressure on the fetus, causing pulmonary hypoplasia (lack of development of the lungs).

 Diagnosis and Tests

 Healthcare providers can diagnose birth defects before birth, at birth and after birth.
 Most are found within your child’s first year.

 During pregnancy you may choose to be screened for birth defects and genetic disorders with ultrasounds or blood tests.
 If a screening test shows something abnormal, a diagnostic test is often recommended.
 First trimester screenings check for problems with the fetal heart, and for chromosomal disorders such as Down syndrome.
 The screening tests include:

 - Maternal blood screen.
 Blood tests can measure protein levels or circulating free fetal DNA in maternal blood.
 Abnormal results can indicate an increased risk of a fetal chromosomal disorder.

 - Ultrasound.
 An ultrasound looks for extra fluid behind the fetus's neck.
 That could be a sign of an increased risk of a heart defect or chromosomal disorder.